cellularXdataset/cellularXdataset.github.io/index.md

 #### License

 This dataset is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc/4.0/80x15.png" /></a> <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/">Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) License </a>.
 This means that you are free to use, copy, modify, and distribute the dataset for *non-commercial purposes* as long as you provide attribution to the original author.
 The license restricts the use of the dataset for any commercial purposes without obtaining prior permission from the author.
 Please note that this license ensures the dataset's availability for academic and non-profit research, but prohibits its usage for commercial gain.

+**Author statement**: we bear all responsibility in case of violation of rights, etc., and confirmation of the data license.